Zavarov/zav.discord.blanc/README.md

 # Blanc

-A multi-purpose Discord bot specialized on cross-posting Reddit submissions in dedicated text channels.
+A multipurpose Discord bot specialized on cross-posting Reddit submissions in dedicated text channels.

 Its core functionality consists of:
    * **A Local Guild Prefix** in addition to the global prefix, it is possible to define a guild prefix for all commands.